sdaza/isa-siena/README.md

 ### Feedback

-If you find bugs or have any suggestions, please contact us directly to sebastian.daza@gmail.com.
+If you find bugs or have any suggestions, please write to sebastian.daza@gmail.com.